 Data Analysis and Patterns in Data

 The existence of easily accessible big data sets and the ability to extract meaningful information from them will shape the future in many research areas.
-From the analysis of the history of financial data, coupled with the history of the sentiment extracted from the web, one may try to understand better market reaction to the economic figures announcement.
-From the analysis of household expenditure one might be able to better predict responses to regulatory change in mortgage markets, and ultimately understand the stability of the financial system.
-If one could quickly determine from the huge flow of data in an exchange that a flash crash was in process this would have value.
-Large heterogeneous data sets demand development of novel methodology to better describe, and detect patterns.
+From the analysis of the history of financial data, coupled with the history of the sentiment extracted from the web, one can endeavour to answer questions which will be important to all stakeholders in financial markets.
+Large heterogeneous data sets demand development of novel methodology to better describe and detect patterns.

 Decision Making under Uncertainty, Asset Allocation and Pricing